AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 >[!NOTE]
 >
->In some Windows environments, the PowerShell scripts maybe restricted by policy (especially unsigned scripts).
+>Some Windows environments restrict PowerShell scripts by policy, especially if the scripts are unsigned.
 To run your script, temporarily disable and reenable this restriction to run the script.
 Open a PowerShell window and use these commands.
 >
 >*`set-executionpolicy unrestricted`* - to remove restrictions temporarily.
 >